kalel1500/laravel-db2-raw/README.md

 </p>

-laravel-db2-raw is a simple helper for execute DB2 rqw querys.
+laravel-db2-raw is a simple helper for execute DB2 raw querys.

 ---